bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## 20   -3.267983
 ```

 Notice the lack of variability in these estimated individual differences from the overall mean intercept.
-The reason for this is because we simulated data with the same number of used and available locations, therefore the ration of used to available is the same.
+The reason for this is because we simulated data with the same number of used and available locations, therefore the ratio of used to available is the same.
 These estimates are likely to be  more variable when you have different used sample sizes per individual (total individual animal locations) and are applying the same ratio of available samples.
 There are many reasons individuals end up having a different number of locations, such as battery life.

 ``` r